TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 </body>
 ~~~

 The first thing to note is that we don't actually use any selectors here, since the styles are being added directly to the opening `<div>` tag itself.
-Next we have the `style=` attribute, with its value within the pair of quotation marks being the declarations.
+Next, we have the `style=` attribute, with its value within the pair of quotation marks being the declarations.

 If you need to add a *unique* style for a *single* element, this method can work just fine.
 Generally, though, this isn't exactly a recommended way for adding CSS to HTML for a few reasons: